weaviate/weaviate-io/developers/weaviate/current/tutorials/write-great-bug-reports.md

   each.
 For example, for the image-vectorization bug we need to know a lot of the details about the `img2vec` module: What versions were used?
 Which inference container was running?
 Was there a GPU involved?
 What file format did the image have?
-But looking at the performace bug, we probably need more info regarding your hardware.
+But looking at the performance bug, we probably need more info regarding your hardware.
 How was the machine sized?
 What kind of disks were used?
 What were the vitals (CPU usage, Memory usage, Disk pressure) during the slow query, etc.?
 We do not expect you to know all the internals